rmorse/wp-token-multiselect-control/README.md

 A multiselect control in the style of Gutenberg components - filling the gap until [G2 Components](https://github.com/ItsJonQ/g2) are ready.

-This is a slightly modified version of `FormTokenField` - behaving more like a multiselect (as popularised by the Select2 JS library).
+This is a slightly modified version of `FormTokenField` - behaving more like a multiselect.

 The main differences:
 - Takes an array of value/label pairs for populating the options/suggestions